nf-core/website/markdown/developers/modules.md

       Minimal test data required for your module may already exist within the [nf-core/modules repository](https://github.com/nf-core/modules/blob/master/tests/config/test_data.config), in which case you may just have to change a couple of paths in this file - see the [Test data](#test-data) section for more info and guidelines for adding new standardised data if required.

+      > ⚠️ When creating aliases of workflow names always use the name with a prefix e.g. `FASTQ` becomes `FASTQ_PREFIX`.
+Otherwise some problems will occur with the tests.

    4. [`./tests/modules/fastqc/nextflow.config`](https://github.com/nf-core/modules/blob/master/tests/modules/amps/nextflow.config)

       Some modules MAY require additional parameters added to the test command to successfully run.
 These can be specified with an `ext.args` variable within the process scope of the `nextflow.config` file that exists alongside the test files themselves (and is automatically loaded when the test workflow `main.nf` is executed).